 You can identify the first category of individuals and institutions (direct policy makers) very easily because they are publicly announced as having certain responsibilities.
 However, identifying the individuals and institutions in the second category (those who influence the decision makers) is challenging since being able to influence policy makers is not something that can be seen.
 It is not necessary to be visible to influence a decision.
-Someone living at a distance from the decision maker can still exercise considerable influence in decision taking at local levels.
+Someone living at a distance from the decision maker can still exercise considerable influence in decision making at local levels.

-Table 2.3 gives a summary of an analysis of key actors.
+Table 2.3 provides a summary of an analysis of key actors in a specific policy event.
 This example was created for learning purposes.
 If you look at this example, it is very simple and clear cut.
-However, in the real-life formulation of strategies for advocacy it is not so simple.
+However, the real-life situation is not so simple.
 Several such examples will emerge when you plan advocacy initiatives for a real-life issue.